Virtual qubits, virtual temperatures, and the foundations of thermodynamics: Work and Heat Engines

 Work is one of the central concepts of physics.
 In comparison, population inversion is an interesting phenomenon, but until now usually associated mostly with laser physics.
 In this section however, we argue that inversion is a far more important thing -- in fact we argue that \begin{quote} \emph{Producing work and generating population inversion are one and the same thing}. \end{quote} Work is generally associated with ordered movement.
 Therefore the first requirement in order to be able to talk about work is to have a system with many states, otherwise the whole idea of the system having an ordered movement i.e. going from one state to another in a systematic way, makes no sense.
 Talking therefore of work when dealing with systems with a small, limited, number of states, such as when considering the two qubits comprising the thermal machine presented in the previous section, may seem impossible.
 To tackle this problem many alternative ways of defining work have been given in the literature \cite{Ali79,BouTan06a,BouTan06b,WeiHenRem08}, each with their own merits.
 Here we take the most direct route: just as Carnot said {\it ``motive power (work) is the useful effect that a motor is capable of producing.
 This effect can always be likened to the elevation of a weight to a certain height.'' }\cite{Car24}.
 Hence we consider lifting a weight to be producing work, and any machine that lifts a weight to be a machine that produces work.
 Following this idea we will argue that work is nothing other than producing population inversion.

 At a very elementary level, this definition is clearly consistent with the usual one.
 Indeed, consider a weight taken initially to be on the floor -- this is the state of lowest energy and is therefore its ground state.
 Lifting the weight -- that is, doing work on it -- is nothing but completely depopulating the ground state and populating an excited state, a state where the weight is higher up.
 Thus the final state of the weight is an inverted state.
+Alternatively, we could consider a free particle whose kinetic energy is steadily increased by the machine, or indeed any other similar system.
 There is however far more here than meets the eye.

 To begin with we introduce the model of the smallest heat engine \cite{LinPopSkr10a,YouMahOba09}.
 It is identical to that of the refrigerator, (i.e. we take 2 qubits, one connected to a bath at $T_1$ and one connected to a bath at $T_2$).
 We imagine that the engine delivers work by pulling up a weight.
 The weight is isolated from both baths.
 To simplify the situation we consider that the weight is pulled up very slowly, so that we can neglect the change of its kinetic energy and consider only the potential energy.
 Furthermore, we suppose that the weight can be situated only at some discrete equidistant heights, so that the energy difference between them is the same.
 Hence, the weight has discrete energy eigenstates $\ket{n}_w$ with corresponding energy eigenvalues $E_n = n E_w$, with $E_w > 0$.
 Alternatively, we can imagine that the engine delivers work by pumping energy into a harmonic oscillator; both situations are formally almost equivalent (the harmonic oscillator energies being limited from below).
+This set-up is depicted diagrammatically in FIG.~\ref{f:small-engine} (a).

 The free Hamiltonian of the system is thus

 The energies are taken such that

 Given this constraint, the energy levels $\kets{0}{1}\kets{1}{2}\kets{n}{w}$ and $\kets{1}{1}\kets{0}{2}\kets{n\!+\!1}{w}$ are degenerate.
 The engine acts by making transitions between these degenerate states.